-Mr. Guan Shaw Kee, male, a Malaysian Citizen, aged 46, was appointed as an Executive Director of the Company on 28 April 2008.
-He was re-designated as Deputy Managing Director on 1 June 2022.
+Mr. Guan Shaw Kee was appointed as an Executive Director of the Company on 28 April 2008.
+He was redesignated as Deputy Managing Director on 1 June 2022.
 He is primarily involved in sales and marketing, research and development, human resources and administrative functions and overseeing the management information systems of the Group.
-He obtained his diploma in Computing & Information Technology from Alexander Institute of Technology in Australia and joined Eurospan since 2002.
+He obtained his diploma in Computing & Information Technology from Alexander Institute of Technology in Australia and joined Eurospan